Jason Kincaid: EVOLVE Wrestling (2016–2018)

 On October 15, 2016, Kincaid debuted for EVOLVE.
 On December 16, 2016, EVOLVE's parent company WWNLive announced that they had signed Kincaid.
 As a core member of the EVOLVE roster, Kincaid has picked up wins against Caleb Konley, Sean Maluta, Dustin, and others.

 WWE (2018)

 Through the Evolve partnership, on May 4, 2018, Kincaid made his WWE debut at WrestleMania Axxess in New Orleans, Louisiana as an invitee in the NXT North American Title Invitational tournament, losing in the first round to Fabian Aichner.

-Japan (2018-present)
+Japan (2018-2019)

 On April 29, 2018, Kincaid made his debut for Dramatic Dream Team at the promotion's Max Bump 2018 event, at Korakuen Hall, in Tokyo, Japan in a winning effort alongside Mizuki Watase in tag-team action.
 Kincaid and Watase would join leader Shigehiro Irie's faction The Renegades, which would later include Sammy Guevara and Facade.
 Kincaid has gone on to tour regularly for DDT, during which time he has picked up victories over the likes of Jun Kasai, Shuji Ishikawa, and Keisuke Ishii.

+Final Matches and Retirement (2026)

+On March 14, 2026, at Innovate Pro Wrestling's 24th Anniversary Show, Kincaid was inducted into the Innovate Hall of Heroes Class of 2026 alongside fellow wrestlers Nick Hammonds and "Big" Steve Fury, longtime NWA Smoky Mountain commentator Matt Rhodes, and Innovate's former rival promotion, Pro Wrestling Federation (PWF).
+During his speech, Kincaid announced that 2026 would be the final year of his pro wrestling career and that his last Innovate match would take place on April 11 at Innovate Wrestling's "One Final Gift" against current Innovate Grand Champion Andy Optimal.

+At "One Final Gift", the match ended in a loss for Kincaid after Optimal hit Kincaid's signature move, Grave of the Fireflies, before beating him by pinfall.
+Following the match, Kincaid would be given a standing ovation before he gave a special speech to the fans, thanking Tony Givens and the Innovate Wrestling fans for his 23-year career.
+After his speech, Innovate wrestlers, notably Axton Ray, Toby Farley, Chainz, Brandon Hartsook, and Wayne Moxxi, would all come out to congratulate him as he left his boots in the ring.

+On April 25, Kincaid would wrestle in his last match for Battleground Wrestling (BGW) in Putnam County, West Virginia, at "Operation Firestorm" against Sis Sisaki in a losing effort.
+Following the match, Kincaid would thank the crowd and embrace Sisaki, an opponent that he was always adamant about sharing the ring with.

+On June 13, Kincaid would wrestle at "Bash in Beckley 6" for All Star Wrestling West Virginia in a triple threat match against "The 8-Bit Man" Huffmanly and "The Neon Ninja" Facade for the ASW Heavyweight Championship.
+He would ultimately win the title and said he "hopes to make it to December and retire as champion."